GoogleCloudPlatform/webapp2/docs/features.rst

         main()

 ``RequestHandler``, ``Request``, ``Response`` and ``WSGIApplicationm`` classes are compatible with the webapp API.
-Migrationg from webapp is intended to be a breeze.
+Migrating from webapp is intended to be a breeze.

-Full-featured Response object
+Full-featured response object
 -----------------------------
-webapp2 uses a full-featured Response object from ``WebOb``.
+webapp2 uses a full-featured response object from ``WebOb``.
 If offers several conveniences to set headers, like easy cookies and other goodies::

     class MyHandler(webapp2.RequestHandler):